 Louisburg College does not discriminate against qualified students with disabilities.
-It is the student's responsibility to request such accommodations and to provide current medical or diagnostic documentation with a clear statement of the disability and recommended accommodations from a qualified professional.
+It is the student's responsibility to request accommodations and provide current medical or diagnostic documentation with a clear statement of the disability and recommended accommodations from a qualified professional.
 Students may be required to be reevaluated if the documentation is older than three years or if the requested accommodation is not recommended in the documentation.

-Students should contact Accessibility Services at 501 N. Main Street, Louisburg College, Louisburg, North Carolina 27549 or (919) 497-3236.
+To qualify, please contact Accessibility Services at 501 N. Main Street, Louisburg College, Louisburg, North Carolina 27549 or (919) 497-3236.
 Students desiring extra, fee-based disability services should see the Learning Partners Program described previously in this catalog.